 Why the Swan Boats?

 In 2011, the City of Boston, the Boston Women’s Heritage Trail, and the WSCC joined together for the first Swan Boats event.
-Celebrations of Women’s Equality Day at the Swan Boats continued on August 26 of 2012, 2013, and 2014.
+Celebrations of Women’s Equality Day at the Swan Boats continued on or about August 26 of 2012, 2013, 2014, 2016, and 2017.

 The story of Swan Boats early owner Julia Paget is fitting for Women’s Equality Day.
 Julia ran the family business from 1878 through the early 1900’s.
 Because she was a woman, she was required for many years to gather signatures from local business owners in the Back Bay to provide testimony to her ability to run her business.